 ELKHART LAKE PARKS

 Fireman’s Park is located at 411 S. Lake Street.
 This park is owned by the Fire Department, while managed by a fireman and his family.
 This is a seasonal recreational area with a sand beach, concession stand, picnic tables, grills and sand volleyball courts.
 People are able to reserve the sheltered area for outdoor events.
 The park opens at 10 am during the season.
 Admission is $3/adult and $1/child 12 and under.
-During the summer, you can call the park at 920-876-3788 to ensure it is open.
-In the off-season or to rent the shelter call the manager at 920-918-6350.
+The contact number for the park is 920-889-2103

 June Vollrath Park

 June Vollrath Park is located at 290 N. Lincoln Street.
 This facility opened in 2002 and is a sport complex with baseball & softball fields, playground equipment, volleyball courts, basketball courts, horse shoe pit, ice skating rink in winter, picnic area and a pavilion with restrooms.
 It is the home field for the Elkhart Lake Glenbeulah Athletic Association (ELGAA), as well as the High School softball and baseball teams.
 The park also offers an ice rink during the winter months.
 To rent the pavilion you can contact ELGAA, PO Box 543, Elkhart Lake, WI 53020.